 - For Location, choose a folder of your choice in your ArcGIS account.
 Optionally, you can create a folder.

 - For Share with, check your organization's box to make the web scene available to everyone within your organization.

+Listing tags will allow you and your audience to search for the new web scene easily in your ArcGIS Online organization.
 Adding your initials to the web layer name ensures that it remains unique, even if someone else in your ArcGIS Online organization does this same lesson.

 - In the Share As Web Scene pane, under Finish Sharing, click Analyze.

 An error appears: Allow assignment of unique numeric IDs for sharing web layers is disabled in Map Properties.

 - Right-click the error and click Open Map Properties To Allow Assignment.

 The Map Properties: Frankfurt Central Station window appears for the global scene.

 - In the Map Properties: Frankfurt Central Station window, on the General tab, check the box for Allow assignment of unique numeric IDs for sharing web layers and click OK.